isimdilan/ChatApp/README.md

  It is a chat application written in the java programming language.
 Developed with firebase.

-You can login with your username, e-mail address and password.

 You can add the topic you want to talk or discuss and start talking / discussing

 ![loo2](https://user-images.githubusercontent.com/72500382/99859103-1b6fb700-2ba0-11eb-80b3-dcdbd60b7649.png)